brreg/begrepspubliserer/README.md

 # begrepspubliserer
-Project to host code for service that publish our concepts to Felles Datakatalog
+Project to host code for service that publish concepts to external enpoint